 Frankie Valencia’s lived by his quote: “‘We are the future.
 How will you be remembered?’ and he held true to that,” Victor Valencia said.
 “The youth of Chicago, the youth of the world.
 We are the future, we are part of a legacy and we all want to be remembered by something, in some way, by someone,” he said.

 “Frankie challenged us to do that,” he said.
-“He challenged us to be remembered and to make change in our own lives that could effect the world.”
+“He challenged us to be remembered and to make a change in our own lives that could affect the world.”